(c) 2009 E. John Love

-“Well, it talks about the company like it’s independent – separated from the people who actually make it go.”
+“Well, it talks about the company like it’s independent – separate from the people who actually make it go.”

 He wiped back a stray lock of silver-grey hair that had been shaken down over one eye.
-Jack smirked, enjoying the undignified and irreverent outburst from this otherwise businesslike fellow.
+Jack saw a bead of sweat on his forehead and smirked, enjoying the undignified and irreverent outburst from an otherwise businesslike fellow.

-“This place does have a rather high-ratio of Chiefs to Indians, if you follow me, and there’s a few directors who’ve sunk a lot of cash in, whoexpect their return in kind, and see it mostly in those terms.”
+“Yeah,” Graeme nodded, “this place does have a rather high-ratio of Chiefs to Indians.
+There’s directors who’ve sunk a lot of cash in on this thing, who expect their return in kind, and see it in those terms.”
 Graeme sat back and tilted his head up towards the ceiling.
-“Still, putting ahuman touch in might be a good idea.”
+“Still, putting a human touch in might be a good idea.
+But, I dunno…”

-Graeme listened for a few beats and then nodded in approval.
+Graeme listened for a few beats and then nodded.
 “Yeah!
 I didn’t know you liked Miles.”

 “My Dad does.
-He says he’s like, both sad and strong at the same time.”
+He says he’s like sad and strong at the same time.”

 An awkward pause.
-Graeme took a breath and asked “Can you jot some things down?”
+Graeme took a breath and peered towards his open office door.
+“Jack, can you jot some things down?”